catid/blog2022/content/posts/aiwebcam.md

 ## Best Quality Real-time Speech-to-Text

 After we have the PCM audio from the user's microphone, we can process it using the open-source Whisper 3 model.
-Since OpenAI values user privacy they have open-sourced the Whisper ASR models so you can you do not need to share any audio from your microphone with OpenAI.
+Since OpenAI values user privacy they have open-sourced the Whisper ASR models so that you do not need to share any audio from your microphone with OpenAI.
 It's also faster to host this locally and reduces latency overall.
 Whisper 3 is about twice as fast as Whisper 2 and can be made 25% faster using the BetterTransformers package as demonstrated below.
 In the future OpenAI will distill a small version of the model that can shortcut the big model and will make it about 2x faster again, so it is already blazing fast and super-high quality.

 Since the ASR operation is pretty heavy and we don't want to block the main Python thread, we run the ASR processing in a background process and use multiprocessing.Queue objects to interact with the model.
 The details are in the repo: https://github.com/catid/aiwebcam2/blob/main/service_asr.py